-Management's Discussion and Analysis For the three and six months ended June 30, 2022
+Management's Discussion and Analysis For the three months and year ended December 31, 2022

 Depletion and depreciation

 Amounts recorded for depletion and depreciation and amounts used for impairment calculations are based on estimates of total proved and probable oil and natural gas reserves and future development capital.
 By their nature, the estimates of reserves, including the estimates of future prices, costs and future cash flows, are subject to measurement uncertainty.
 Accordingly, the impact to the financial statements in future periods could be material.